7RU7H/Archive/Security-Enterprises/NOPSEC-101.md

 	- Practice Logic to remove the illogical
 	- Do not use code words it is abstraction that creates inefficiency
 	- If you are loud then everyone know you are there, either you are food or not a threat - be a white blood cell to humanity
-5. Use Crypto-nyms and have them setup prior to use
+5. Use Crypto-nyms and have them setup prior to use OR speak and avocate for common sociolect usage that is both stiving to be scientific and logically
 6. Be legal never worry and always will alway help others to help justify to others to end there fear
 	- No blackmail, no threats, no need to matyr yourself
 	- Examples: